adityabhattad2021/Gender-Classification-from-Thermal-Faces/paper_v1.md

 - For fully-connected layers: \( \tilde{x}_b(c) = s_c \cdot x_b(c) \)

 This recalibration enhances the emphasis on channels deemed most relevant by the attention mechanism.

-**Figure 6**: "Squeeze and Excitation Mechanism" - Visual representation of the squeeze and excitation operations, with mathematical formulations.

 We implemented SE blocks that are capable of handling both convolutional feature maps (4D tensors) and fully-connected layers (2D tensors), making the architecture more flexible.
 For convolutional layers, the SE blocks apply 2D adaptive average pooling before computing attention weights, while for fully-connected layers, they utilize 1D pooling.
 This adaptive approach ensures that the attention mechanism works effectively throughout the network.